arashtabaa/DataArray/README.md

 # MaterialListBoxManager
 A Windows Forms application for managing and manipulating items in MaterialListBox controls with various operations such as add, find, insert, replace, sort, delete, copy, and clear.
+MaterialListBoxManager is a .NET Windows Forms application designed to showcase effective management and manipulation of items within MaterialListBox controls.
+This application supports a wide range of operations including adding, finding, inserting, replacing, sorting, deleting, copying, and clearing items in the list.
+The project is suitable for learning purposes and can be extended for more complex use cases involving list management.